Get a property report and suburb profile for any property in Pomona

 Pomona demographics

 The suburb's housing landscape is characterized by a high rate of home ownership, with 45.4% of properties owned outright and 41.4% owned with a mortgage.
-This stability is indicative of a community that values long-term residence and investment in their homes.
-The rental market is relatively small, with only 13.2% of properties being rented, which suggests a tight-knit community where residents are more likely to be homeowners.
+This stability is complemented by a relatively low rental market, with only 13.2% of properties being rented.
+Such figures indicate a strong sense of permanence and investment in the community, making Pomona an attractive option for those seeking long-term residence.

 Pomona infrastructure, key developments and investment opportunities